cloud-native-toolkit/site-developer-guide/docs/adopting/adopting.md

 # Adopting the Cloud-Native Toolkit

-After you complete the learning section you may want to install the toolkit in your working environment and start adopting the Toolkit.

-This section provides information about some alternate install options for the Toolkit, how to customize the toolkit and some best practices for using the Toolkit in various use cases.

-!!!Todo
-    Provide a brief introduction to the sections within Adopting the Toolkit:

-    - Setup options
-    - Customizing the toolkit
-        - Choosing different components for pipeline
-        - replacing with external components (e.g. DockerHub or Quay as registry rather than internal registry)
-        - Modifying pipelines and tasks
-    - Admin guide
-    - Best practices
-    - Use cases
+This section assumes you have completed the fast-start learning, or equivalent, and have some knowledge of the Cloud-Native Toolkit.

+Now you have some hands on experience of using the toolkit, you want to start using the Toolkit on your own project.
+To do this you need to make some decisions on how you want to integrate the Cloud-Native Toolkit into your development environment.

+This section provides guidance on:

+- how to setup the Toolkit within your development environment
+- how to customize the Toolkit to meet your development team needs
+- how to add or replace components of the Toolkit with alternate solutions, such as selecting a different container registry solution
+- how to use the Toolkit for the included development use cases (JavaScript, TypeScript, Spring Boot, etc...)
+- how to support development use cases not provided with the Toolkit
+- best practices for using the Toolkit within a Cloud-Native development process